-The tree sprouts rich green leaves in early spring before flowering a few weeks later.
+The tree sprouts rich green leaves in early spring before the tree begins flowering a few weeks later.
 These flowers are white globes with pistils extending out from the blossom itself.
 Animals typically eat the blooms by fall, but the leaves don’t change color before they fall off for winter.

 As its name might suggest, a buttonbush can also be grown as a shrub.
 You can trim it to keep it low and bushy, to let it stretch tall and develop a twisted trunk.
 This versatility makes it ideal for various garden spaces.

 Citrus trees grow best in Central and South Florida.
-They include mandarins, tangerines, oranges, grapefruit, lemons, and limes.
+They include mandarins, tangerines, oranges, grapefruit, lemons, and lime trees like the Kaffir.
 Each tree has a different maximum height, but the average range is between 15 to 30 feet tall.
 They are great in home gardens, and can even be used for composting.

 These trees have dark green, glossy leaves that look nice even when no blossoms or fruit grow.
 The gorgeous white blossoms bloom throughout winter and spring and smell wonderful.
 The fruit comes not long after the flowers disappear.